CosmoLike/cocoa/README.md

     pip3.7 install astropy --upgrade
     pip3.7 install pyfits --upgrade

-**It is also necessary to update `$PATH`** so the OS can detect the [Homebrew](https://brew.sh) python installation.
+(**Warning**) It is also necessary to update `$PATH` so the OS can detect the [Homebrew](https://brew.sh) python installation.
 Adding to `~/.bash_profile` code similar to the lines below should be enough (don't forget to replace `XXX` by the user's home folder):

     python3=/Users/XXX/Library/Python/3.7/bin
     export PATH=$python3:$PATH

-### For advanced users - manual installation (not advisable)
+### For advanced users - local installation on Linux (not advisable)

-We assume the user has the following packages installed to perform the manual installation:
+Whenever Conda or Docker installation procedures are unavailable, the user can still perform a local semi-autonomous installation based on a few pre-defined Cocoa scripts.
+We provide a local copy of all required packages on Cocoa's cache folder [cocoa_installation_libraries](https://github.com/CosmoLike/cocoa/tree/main/cocoa_installation_libraries), as there are HPC machines where compute nodes that compile code don't have internet access, NASA Pleiades being one example.
+Therefore, we only assume the pre-installation of the following packages:

    - [Bash](https://www.amazon.com/dp/B0043GXMSY/ref=cm_sw_em_r_mt_dp_x3UoFbDXSXRBT);
    - [Git](https://git-scm.com) v1.8+;